OmK1103/SVHN-Digit-Recognition/README.md

 Accuracy on the test set : 79.66%

-How to run this on my machine
+How to run this on my machine?

 Read the images whose digits are to be recognised using the cv2.imread() function.